ni/measurement-plugin-python/CONTRIBUTING.md

 InstrumentStudio are not installed.
 Install the latest version of InstrumentStudio to run all tests.
 3. Some tests require simulated hardware.
-Copy `examples\.env.simulation` to the root measurementlink-python directory and rename it to `.env` to simulate the required devices.
+Copy `examples\.env.simulation` to the root measurement-plugin-python directory and rename it to `.env` to simulate the required devices.

     ```ps